HEALTH THROUGH BREASTMILK

 Yet Doris’ family carried her legacy forward, bringing what had become a matter of heart and vision to fruition.
 In 2013, Olle, Göran and Michael donated part of their family wealth to an independent, philanthropic foundation dedicated entirely to the advancement of breastfeeding and breastmilk – the Family Larsson-Rosenquist Foundation.

 According to the World Health Organization (WHO), breastfeeding is the best source of nourishment for infants and young children and one of the most effective ways to ensure child health and survival.
-UNICEF calls it a miracle investment, the closest thing the world has to a magic bullet for child survival.

-And the United Nations says breastfeeding is the ‘smartest investment’ families, communities and countries can make, critical to achieving many of the Sustainable Development Goals: “it improves nutrition, SDG 2; prevents child mortality and decreases the risk of non-communicable diseases, SDG 3; and supports cognitive development and education, SDG 4.
+The United Nations says breastfeeding is the ‘smartest investment’ families, communities and countries can make, critical to achieving many of the Sustainable Development Goals: “it improves nutrition, SDG 2; prevents child mortality and decreases the risk of non-communicable diseases, SDG 3; and supports cognitive development and education, SDG 4.
 Breastfeeding is also an enabler to ending poverty, promoting economic growth and reducing inequalities.”

 Breastmilk provides all the nutrients needed for a child’s healthy growth and development.
 Breastmilk furthermore contains many other life components that help protect against both childhood infectious diseases, such as gastro-intestinal infections and pneumonia, and later-life, non-communicable diseases such as diabetes and obesity.